 Pest and Diseases of Chives

 There are few problems associated with growing chives but do watch out for black aphids in spring.
 Whitefly and mites can sometimes attack as well.
-All these pests are easily controlled with eco-oil.
-Spray when pests first appear and repeat if required.
+Spray with an organic insecticide when pests first appear and repeat if required.